-These serene nymphs reside year round at the Kennilworth Aquatic Gardens in Washington, DC.
+These serene nymphs reside year round at the Kenilworth Aquatic Gardens in Washington, DC.
 Their graceful forms are at their fullest in sublimity around mid-July to the end of August.
 A lotus is actually quite different from a water lily.
-The lotus, scientifically called the Nelumbo belongs to the family Nelumbonaceae.
-The genus Nelumbo contains only two species, the Nelumbo lutea and the Nelumbo nucifera.
-By contrast, the every-day water lilies in the genus Nymphaea, include a plethora of 70 species.
+The lotus, scientifically called the nelumbo belongs to the family nelumbonaceae.
+The genus nelumbo contains only two species, the nelumbo lutea and the nelumbo nucifera.
+By contrast, the every-day water lilies in the genus nymphaea, include a plethora of 70 species.
 Molecular studies and fossil records have shown water lilies to be among the earliest of flowering plants.
-The lotus flowers in my series on this site convey a certain attitude that in my mind equates to ballet.
+The lotus flowers on my web site convey a certain attitude that in my mind equates to ballet.
 If you look very closely, one can identify certain ballet positions; the cou-de-pied, carte, the petite changement, the arabesque, even the batterie in a strong gale.
-As the lotus does not sit on top of the water, it rises from the water level to extend above and beyond, attracting those art deco symbols so well-known as dragon flies to cling to their petals.
+As the lotus does not sit on top of the water, it rises from the water level to extend above and beyond, attracting dragonflies, those well-known art deco symbols that cling to the flower petals.
 The individual flowers bend, and sway, point their toes, and curve this way and that, leaning and splaying themselves in all their nudity to reveal their inner selves to spectators.
 The standing leg may be either bent, in plié or straight.
 These beauties are native to southern Asia and Australia, having large leaves, pinkish hued flowers, and that infamous broad, round, perforated seedpod, which is commonly used in dried flower arrangements.
 Their hyacinth-like scent floats above them in a bewitching cloud.
 Their extensive leaves allow plenty of shade from the boiling sun allowing fish and turtles to sun themselves without that abhorrent sunburn we all dread.

 Down, down, down.
 Would the fall never come to an end! `I wonder how many miles I've fallen by this time?' she said aloud. `I must be getting somewhere near the centre of the earth.
 Let me see: that would be four thousand miles down, I think--' (for, you see, Alice had learnt several things of this sort in her lessons in the schoolroom, and though this was not a very good opportunity for showing off her knowledge, as there was no one to listen to her, still it was good practice to say it over) `--yes, that's about the right distance--but then I wonder what Latitude or Longitude I've got to?'
 (Alice had no idea what Latitude was, or Longitude either, but thought they were nice grand words to say.)